Written by: Mike Nobis

 Was there a real Star of Bethlehem?
 Can we use science to test this?
 For thousands of years men and women of faith believed, but also wanted to know for sure, if it really existed.
 Contact us about our presentation using our software that might shed greater light on the facts during this historical time.

 Gardner Camp has a presentation about the events in 2 BC leading up to the "Christmas Star" appearance.
-If you, your organization, or church is interested in hearing the entire presentation, contact Amy Lefringhouse at email@example.com.
+If you, your organization, or church is interested in hearing the entire presentation, contact Jen Tyler at firstname.lastname@example.org.
 We love to share the night sky and its wonders with anyone interested!